halotroop2288/blog_2/_posts/mocreatures.md

 [Mo' Creatures](https://www.mocreatures.org/) is a mod by Dr. Zhark, which has had its source code released under an open license recently.
-I am porting it to Fabric Mod Loader while I wait for the original creator of [More Creeps and Weirdos](../morecreeps) to respond to me about the licensing of that mod.
+I am porting it to Fabric Mod Loader while I wait for the original creator of [More Creeps and Weirdos](./morecreeps) to respond to me about the licensing of that mod.

 You can download the original mod **[HERE](https://www.curseforge.com/minecraft/mc-mods/mo-creatures/download/2628698)**.

 You can view the source code for my fork (when it's released) **[HERE](https://github.com/halotroop2288/Mo-Creatures)**.

-You can download my Fabric port of Mo’ Creatures (when it's released) [on the Github releases page](https://github.com/halotroop2288/mo-creatures/releases/latest).
+You can download my Fabric port of Mo’ Creatures (when it's released) [on the GitHub releases page](https://github.com/halotroop2288/mo-creatures/releases/latest).
 Just grab the latest JAR file.

 # [Mobs](https://mocreatures.fandom.com/wiki/Category:Mo%27_Creatures)